1 9 7 8 – 1 9 8 3 (UK)

 Lane was hugely disappointed with the US version, lamenting the loss of most of the idea’s subtlety, and it failed to graduate to a full series.

 Wendy Craig reprised her Butterflies role in The Last Waltz, a specially scripted production featuring characters from four Carla Lane series (Bread, Solo and The Liver Birds were the others) aired by BBC1 on 10 March 1989 as part of Comic Relief.

-In November 2000, 17 years after the final episode, the cast of Butterflies (all but Michael Ripper, who died in June 2000) reunited for a special episode broadcast within the annual Children In Need telethon.
+In November 2000, 17 years after the final episode, the cast of Butterflies (except Michael Ripper, who died in June 2000) reunited for a special episode broadcast during the annual Children In Need telethon.